 - Disaster relief

 a.
 Changing your mindset can help get you on the right track.
-Go from thinking “I want this” to “do I need this?” which will cut out unnecessary spending.
+Go from thinking “I want this” to “Do I need this?” which will cut out a lot of unnecessary spending.

 b.
 Set a goal but start small and realistic.
 This will allow you to adjust your saving habits and build confidence in the process.